Dhiraj123-star/bookpulse-api/README.md

 ## 🧪 Use Cases

 - Realtime review system for books, authors, and genres.
-- Book recommendation engine (future-ready).
+- User-specific recommendations and interactions.
 - Distributed backend architecture with CQRS potential.

 ---